martinchristen/python-stac-api/README.md

 ``df_krel = df_assets.query('variant == "krel"')``

-Because all extents are available as GeoPandas geomtry, it is quite easy to do spatial queries.
+Because all extents are available as GeoPandas geometry, it is quite easy to do spatial queries.

 ```python
 import shapely.wkt